kcpikkt/proto/README.md

 Scarce dependencies allow proto to be built with just simple makefile.

-make runtime - builds proto-runtime which takes path to client dynamic library it is supposed to run as its first command line argument.
+make runtime - builds proto-runtime which takes path to client dynamic library, it is supposed to run, as its first command line argument.
 ```sh
 $ make runtime